adhocteam/recreation-mcp-server/docs/README.md

-# Recreation MCP Server - GitHub Pages Site
+# OutdoorGPT - GitHub Pages Site

-This directory contains a simple, single-page website for the Recreation MCP Server project.
+This directory contains a simple, single-page website for the OutdoorGPT project.

 ## View Locally